 Do you need an eSIM for Brussels?

-With an eSIM installed in advance, as soon as you step into the terminal, your phone connects to the Belgian network, and you already have maps to take the train to the center (the Airport Express reaches Bruxelles-Midi in about 20 minutes), order a taxi, or let people know you've arrived.
-No need to look for airport WiFi or a SIM store: you set it up at home, and it works automatically.
-If it's your first eSIM, the step-by-step guide is in how to activate an eSIM, and it's advisable to check beforehand if your phone is compatible.
+With the eSIM installed beforehand, as soon as you step into the terminal, your phone connects to the Belgian network, and you have maps to catch the train to the center —the Airport Express reaches Bruxelles-Midi in about 20 minutes—, call a taxi, or announce that you've arrived.
+No need to look for airport Wi-Fi, queue at a SIM store, or struggle with an ATM that doesn't accept your card.
+You set it up at home and it works automatically when you get off the plane.

 Coverage and operators in Belgium